Best Hotels Near the Bucharest Train Station (Gara de Nord) [2026 Guide]

 MyContinental Bucuresti – Best Choice

-I stayed here just a few months ago and I was very pleased with the high standards of this 3-star hotel.
+This is the place I always choose when spending a night in Bucharest (or more).
+Every time I stay here, I am very pleased with the high standards of this 3-star hotel.
 This is why I consider it the best Bucharest hotel near the train station.

-The room was small, but clean and comfortable, and especially silent – which is a plus for the area (and myself – a light sleeper).
+The room is a bit small, but clean and comfortable, and especially silent – which is a plus for the area (and myself – a light sleeper).

-The breakfast?
-Better than expected.
-There were plenty of fresh, tasty options, and the restaurant had a welcoming vibe that made me linger longer than planned.
-The free coffee was great too – plus fresh orange juice.
-Not bad at all!
+The breakfast was much better than expected.
+There were plenty of fresh, tasty options, and the restaurant had a welcoming atmosphere that made me linger longer than planned.
+The free coffee and fresh orange juice were a nice touch, and also very good.

 All in all, this is my best choice this year: it’s just a few minutes of walking away from the train station (a bit closer than Hello Hotels recommended above), it’s fairly priced and the rooms are exactly what you need to get a good night’s rest.